Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/03-cmgui/03-download/02-cmgui-3.0.0.md

 releasestatus: latest
 ---

-#### Pre-release limitations
+#### Issues on Windows

-This is a fully functional pre-release of Cmgui v3.0, however for Windows it requires a separate installation of perl (and will sometimes be needed in Linux).
-Please contact the [Cmgui developers](support) to get details of how to install a working version of perl on Windows.
+This is a fully functional release of Cmgui v3.0, however on Windows it requires a particular installation of perl (and this will sometimes be needed in Linux).
+For Windows users without the correct version of perl already installed (meaning Cmgui fails to run), please contact the [Cmgui developers](support) to get support.

-This step will not be required in the final release version.
+We intend to eliminate this issue in a future release.

 ### Installation